HuanLab/ML4MassSpec/README.md

 ---

 ## What You Need

-**1. Python 3.8 or higher**
+**1. Anaconda (includes Python)**

-* If you do not have Python, you can either download and install it from [python.org](https://www.python.org/downloads/) or install the Anaconda distribution (recommended for beginners).
+* Download and install Anaconda from [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution).
+This will install Python and all required scientific libraries.

 **2. (Recommended) Install Anaconda**